 Eurfirst Trip to Switzerland

 The train to Shynige Platte is the least expensive round trip into the Swiss Alps on the many trains operated by Jungfraubahn.
-But the many trains are often used by tourists who set out on dramatic hikes through the Swiss Alps.
 The moutains are dotted with hotels/lodges/hostels and laced with hiking/cross-country ski trails.
 The trains will also take many ski resorts which operate sight-seeing rides during the summer.
 For more information, visit the Jungfraubahn website.

 We spent the night in a clean and comfortable campground not far from the medieval city of Stein-am-Rhein.
 Famed for the beautiful painted walls that adorn the city center, Stein-am-Rhein fills with tourists during the day but if you get there before 8 a.m, you will share the city with merchants and delivery trucks and be free to wander the empty streets.
 Save space for some delicious pastry on sale in one of the many bakeries in town.

 From Stein-am-Rhein, we continued to the Rhein Falls, the largest waterfalls, based on volume of water, in Europe.
 While it is smaller than Niagara Falls, there are many similarities that make the falls a popular tourist attraction.
 In the middle of the river near the base of the waterfalls, there is an island.
 You can take a boat ride that brings you close to the pounding water, much like Niagara's "Maid of the Mist."
 Be prepared for a good soaking.
 The boats then drop tourists on the island where you can get up close and personal with the waterfilled cataract.